AizazSharif/aizazsharif.github.io/about.md

 ## Work and Experience

-After a Computer Science Major I have been a part of working in several projects in the industry career.
+After a Computer Science Major, I have been a part of working in several projects in the industry career.
 They involve:

  - Python Backend Development
  - Optical Character Recognition